 - You spend at least $300 on travel each year.
 If you don’t, the Sapphire cards are not for you.
 The Sapphire Reserve is a premium travel rewards card; if you spend less than $300 per year on travel, there are better cards to suit your needs.

-- If the numbers don’t add up on the Sapphire Reserve, you’ll apply for the Sapphire Preferred.
+- If the numbers don’t add up on the Sapphire Reserve, you’ll apply for the Chase Sapphire Preferred® Card.
 You’ll need either one of these personal Ultimate Rewards earning cards to maximize the value of your Ultimate Rewards.

 The Sapphire Reserve $300 travel credit is applied automatically and offers the broadest range of definitions of any card in the travel rewards sector, including: